matthewmueller/coderunner/Readme.md

 #### ❖ Extendable

-One of the upcoming goals of coderunner is to be more extendable.
-The script execution should be separated from the front-end allowing coderunner to support a variety of different products.
+One of the upcoming goals of coderunner is to be more extendable by separating the API from the frontend. gp
 ## Development

 ### Local without docker (easy, insecure)